 About Steve Griffiths

 He spent much of his childhood on beaches and cliffs.
-His mother ran a guest house; when he was 11, she got a new job as Canteen Supervisor in a chemical works in Amlwch, the origin of al-Chwm in ‘An Elusive State’, and the family moved to the other side of the island.
-They moved in a milk-truck and he nursed his cat in the cab.
+His mother ran a guest house; when he was 11, she got a new job as canteen supervisor in a chemical works in Amlwch, the origin of al-Chwm in ‘An Elusive State’, and the family moved, in a milk-truck, to the other side of the island.

-After his fourth book, his first Selected Poems (Seren, 1993), he didn’t publish for fifteen years, until An Elusive State – Entering al-Chwm (Cinnamon, 2008).
-This virtual disappearance from the poetry world between the ages of 44 and 59, and his choosing silence, at the heart of that period writing nothing for five years (1994-1999), was painful.
-There was a sense of meaninglessnes – and depression – and withdrawal felt like the right response.
+After his fourth book, his first Selected Poems (Seren, 1993), he didn’t publish again for fifteen years, until An Elusive State – Entering al-Chwm (Cinnamon, 2008).
+For five years he wrote nothing (1994-1999).
+His virtual disappearance from the poetry scene between the ages of 44 and 59 was a necessary renunciation, and it led to a second emergence.
+It did not help what is best not described as a literary career.
 The birth and death of al-Chwm, his imaginary Utopia, over four intense years from 1999 was transformational, as was the beginning of the Late Love Poems from 2006.
-In 2013 he and his wife Wendy moved from London to Ludlow, and in 2014 he retired from the day job.
-Shropshire restored a spaciousness to his life that he had missed for a long time.
+In 2013 he and his second wife Wendy moved from London to Ludlow: Shropshire restored a spaciousness to his life that he had missed for a long time.

 “It’s a parallel universe, a magical epic, a comfort, a mystery”